MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Specifies the height, in logical units, of the destination rectangle and source bitmap.

 *`pSrcDC`*\
 Identifies the device context from which the bitmap is to be copied.
-It must be zero if the *`dwRop`* parameter specifies a raster operation that does not include a source.
+It must be zero if the *`dwRop`* parameter specifies a raster operation that doesn't include a source.

 *`xSrc`*\
 Specifies the logical x-coordinate of the upper-left corner of the source bitmap.